Bright629-design/BrightEmilio_Portfolio/README.md

 # The portfolio
-Just a startup portfolio of current me.
+Just a startup portfolio of me.